qixuchen/PersistErr/Code/PersistErr/Readme.md

     0.5 0.5 0

 ### Output
 The output will be shown on the console.
 It runs an algorithm (e.g. an algorithm with name `Alg`) for a number of rounds (e.g., 100 rounds).

-At the end of the output, it displays the `accuracy`, `avg question num` and `avg time` of the tested algorithm `Alg`.
+The first two lines of the output shows the dataset and algorithm names.
+At the end of the output, it displays the `correct count`, `avg question num` and `avg time` of the tested algorithm `Alg`.
+The following is a sample output.

+    ../../input/4d100k.txt
+    sampling
+    round 0
+    round 1
+    ...
+    ...
+    round 98
+    round 99
+    correct count: 98
+    avg question num: 19.35
+    avg return size: 4.72
+    avg time: 7257.64